MundoDele Spanish Grammar

 Learn how Spanish verbs work as a system — from infinitives, regular and irregular verbs to reflexive verbs, modal verbs, auxiliary verbs, imperatives and non-finite forms.

-Verbs are the core of Spanish sentence building.
-They show who does something, when it happens, whether it is completed, ongoing, commanded, possible, necessary or hypothetical.
-A clear verb structure makes the rest of Spanish grammar easier: pronouns, tenses, sentence patterns, questions, commands and text comprehension.
+Verbs show who does something, when it happens, whether it is completed, ongoing, commanded, possible, necessary or hypothetical.
+Once the verb system is clear, Spanish tenses, pronouns, sentence structures, questions and commands become easier to understand.

-Use this page as the main hub for Spanish verbs.
-Start with infinitives and regular verbs, then move to irregular verbs, reflexive verbs, modal structures, auxiliary verbs and imperatives.
+Use this page as a map of the Spanish verb system.
+Start with infinitives and regular verbs, then move to irregular verbs, reflexive verbs, modal verbs, auxiliary verbs and imperatives.

 Learn the infinitive, stem and regular endings first: hablar, comer, vivir.